jon-chun/jon-chun/README.md

 Our human-centered curriculum is designed to be collaborative at multiple levels and interdisciplinary while maintaining academic rigor.
 Students from virtually every department across campus create a unique classroom learning and research environment.
 Research from our AI Colab has contributed to numerous collaborative projects with institutions including Oxford, UC Berkeley, CMU, and Harvard Business School, with co-authors from departments spanning Computer Science, AI, Mathematics, Physics, Economics, and MBA programs.
 We focus on productive collaborations to operationalize solutions to the "big questions" central to the Liberal Arts experience.
 This includes partnerships with industry leaders (Meta, IBM), government agencies (NIST AI Safety Institute), and non-profits (AI Alliance, The Modern Language Association, US Chamber of Commerce, The Helix Center).
 Recent projects have addressed international AI regulation, researched ethical frameworks inherent in AI models, and reimagined education and skills development for an AI-integrated workforce (<a href="https://thealliance.ai/core-projects/guide-to-essential-competencies-for-ai">Guide to Essential Competencies for AI</a>).

 I am committed to bringing diverse voices to urgent debates surrounding technology's societal impact.
-Our AI Digital Humanities computing curriculum has successfully attracted a majority female enrollment (61%), non-STEM majors (91%), and historically underrepresented minorities (11% Hispanic, 13% Black) as of 2022.
+Our interdisciplinary human-centered AI computing curriculum has successfully attracted a majority female enrollment (61%), non-STEM majors (91%), and historically underrepresented minorities (11% Hispanic, 13% Black) as of 2022.
 The program has grown to become one of the most popular courses on campus, with both faculty and student research generating significant academic impact through citations and institutional engagement worldwide.

 Over the past decade, I have developed a human-first approach to teaching computation grounded in ML, AI, and Data Science, with real-world applications inseparable from ethics.
 This required bridging the <a href="https://sciencepolicy.colorado.edu/students/envs_5110/snow_1959.pdf">C.P.
-Snow STEM and non-STEM divide</a>, harmonizing academic specialization with practical interdisciplinary solutions, and building a new AI Digital Humanities computing curriculum without any additional institutional budget, headcount, or support resources.
+Snow STEM and non-STEM divide</a>, harmonizing academic specialization with practical interdisciplinary solutions, and building a new interdisciplinary human-centered AI computing curriculum without any additional institutional budget, headcount, or support resources.

 In its first six years, our foundational course has become one of the most popular on campus.
 Faculty and student research has been published in leading journals and presented at major conferences, reaching tens of thousands of readers from prestigious universities and research centers globally.
 Both program founders have engaged with multiple organizations beyond our institution dedicated to AI ethics and CS education innovation.